The Vatican Museum Entrances | A Detailed Guide on How to Enter the Attraction

 Queue 1: If you haven't purchased a ticket, this is the line for you.
 Join this queue to purchase tickets on-site.
 Be warned, this is the longest line of the lot.

-Queue 2: This line is reserved for those who have purchased online tickets.
+Queue 2: This line is reserved for those who have purchased online tickets to the Vatican Museums.

-All Your Questions About Vatican Museums Entrance Answered
+Frequently Asked Questions About the Vatican Museums Entrances

 A. The Vatican has 2 main entrances - through St. Peter’s Basilica from Via Della Conciliazione and the Vatican Museums from Viale Vaticano on the northern side of the city.